 Operating instructions shall be provided for each system.
 If the extinguishing medium is an asphyxiant, these shall include directions on how to ventilate the space prior to entering for damage assessment and subsequent restarting of the engine.

 7.7 Design concentration

-The extinguishing capacity of the system shall be based on the net volume of the space/compartment.
+The extinguishing capacity of the system shall be based on the net volume of the compartment (volume of air plus 20 %).

 8 Displayed information